Airy59/XSDtoOWL/xsd_to_owl/Documentation.md

     - The framework includes post-processing to fix properties that are both datatype and object properties
     - Configure special cases in xsd_to_owl/config/special_cases.py

+## Observations about the output files

+### No domain?

+You may notice that some properties have no domain:
+- This is formally acceptable, in RDF/OWL.
+It does not prevent using the property; the only consequence is, no inference can be made about the individual having that property (apart being an instance of owl:Thing like any OWL individual).
+- Such cases occur when elements are defined at the top level in the XSD schema, but referenced nowhere.
+Such an orphaned element is not good practice, and might be a leftover from previous versions.

 ## Future Development

 - Support for more advanced XSD features